You have been told you should be taking a B vitamin, but you are unsure why you need it or what it is going to do for you.

 Methylation is involved in countless processes in our body including…

-- Gene regulation & expression (can turn genes on & off in the body)
+- Gene regulation and expression – turn genes on and off

 - Neurotransmitter production

 - Hormone processing (especially estrogen)